juv1nsk1/dtcc-ai/readme.md

    ts-node src/export_training_file.ts
    ```

-## Contribution Guidelines
-- Fork the repository
-- Create a feature branch
-- Submit a pull request with a detailed explanation

 ## License
 This project is licensed under the MIT License.

 ## Contact
-For any questions, contact **ljs65@duke.edu** or open an issue in the repository.
+For any questions, contact **luciano.silva@duke.edu** or open an issue in the repository.